okta/okta.github.io/_source/_docs/api/resources/schemas.md

   ]
 }
  ~~~
-oneOf is only supported in conjunction with enum providing a mechanism to return a display name for the enum value.
+`oneOf` is only supported in conjunction with the `enum` providing a mechanism to return a display name for the enum value.

 Okta has also extended [JSON Schema Draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04) with the following keywords: